jst-build/jst/doc/concepts/expressions.md

 Expression language
 ===================

-At various places, in particular in order to define a rule, we need a restricted form of functional computation.
+In order to define a rule, we need a restricted form of functional computation.
 This is achieved by our expression language.